LCAV/easy-dsp/docs/docs/messages-ref.md

 ## Python Daemon <> Webapp

-This conenction is two-ways: the webapp can send new python code to execute, and the daemon can send back the status of the program.
+This conenction is two-ways: the webapp can send new Python code to execute, and the daemon can send back the status of the program.

 #### Connection